 The engine running time is now displayed in seconds.
 If adjustment is desired, only adjust the reference duration using the “+” and “-” buttons.

 The minis are not exactly known for their brisk working method: around 14 seconds have to be planned for 14 grams.
 But this is exactly where the rabbit is not completely perfect.
 The grinder is not quite as smart as some of the other competitors: 7 grams, for example, 9 seconds, but 14 grams are not 18 seconds – due to engine start-up, etc., the grinder has to be readjusted for a lengthy adjustment (1 or 2 cups).

-Bidders simply adjust the quantity that has not yet been changed.
-Without manual adjustment.
+Bidders adjust the quantity that has not yet been changed without manual adjustment.

 The second major shortcoming is the first-time adjustment of the grinding quantity.
 Before the grinding process begins, the time must be set.

 Whether this is too much or too small – let’s see.
-The amount of coffee changes nothing, after all, we manufacture espresso on the precision level of a Black Forest fine clockwork.
+The amount of coffee changes nothing; after all, we manufacture espresso on a Black Forest fine clockwork precision level.

 Making these settings is extremely annoying and extremely annoying.
-Especially if the bean type is to be changed from time to time, the “grinding in” always takes place from the beginning.
+Especially if the bean type is to be changed from time to time, the “grinding in” always occurs from the beginning.

-We need around a quarter of an hour for the unnecessary handling.
+We need around a quarter of an hour for unnecessary handling.
 Just too long.

-Bidders simply adjust the quantity that has not yet been changed.
-Without manual adjustment.
+Bidders adjust the quantity that has not yet been changed without manual adjustment.

 The second major shortcoming is the first-time adjustment of the grinding quantity.